 STEP 6: …

-Sign up to www.e2language.com/home/oet to see the rest of the STEPS to complete OET Reading Part A successfully.
+Sign up to www.e2language.com/home/oet to see the rest of the STEPS to pass OET Reading Part A successfully.

-If your OET exam date is nearing, you may need to do an OET preparation course.
-E2Language.com has OET sample tests, including OET reading sample tests including lots of practice for OET Reading Part A. Our course is 100% online – OET online.
+If your OET exam date is nearing, you may need to do an OET preparation course to pass OET Reading Part A. E2Language.com has OET sample tests, including OET reading sample tests including lots of practice for OET Reading Part A. Our course is 100% online – OET online.
 If you need OET writing tips or an OET writing sample then sign up today!

 Written by Jay Merlo